You’ll want to stock up on this outstanding Portuguese red wine, a steal at $12

 Plenty of orchard fruit flavors — green apple, pear and apricot — fill your palate, with just enough oak influence to add creamy lusciousness.
 I enjoyed this on its own, but this wine is built for seafood or chicken in a cream sauce.
 ABV: 13.5 percent.

 Distributed by Elite: Available in the District at Congress Market, Dixie Liquor, Rodman’s, S&S Liquor, Streets Market (various locations), Uptown Market, Wagshal’s Deli.
 Available in Maryland at Amendment 21 in Baltimore; Antietam Spirits in Boonsboro; Balducci’s, Beer Wine & Co., Bradley Food & Beverage, Capital Beer & Wine and Shuvam Beer & Wine in Bethesda; Fenwick Beer & Wine in Silver Spring; Lakeside Beer in Gaithersburg; Old Town Market in Kensington; Wheaton Winery in Wheaton.
-Available in Virginia at K-1 Beer and Wine, Le Cafe Market, Pentagon City Wine Merchant and Westover Market in Arlington; Libbie Market and Oxford Cellars in Richmond; Lokl Gourmet in McLean; Stop In Food Store (Williamsburg); Streets Market (Alexandria, Arlington); Vino Market in Midlothian.
+Available in Virginia at K-1 Beer and Wine, Le Cafe Market, Pentagon City Wine Merchant and Westover Market in Arlington; Libbie Market and Oxford Cellars in Richmond; Lokl Gourmet in McLean; Stop In Food Store in Williamsburg; Streets Market (Alexandria, Arlington); Vino Market in Midlothian.

 Nik Weis Mosel Urban Riesling 2019